-The current Councillors are:
+The Councillors are:

-Chairman Clive Arthey
+Councillor Clive Arthey

 Councillor Rhett Corcoran